testsigmahq/testsigma-docs/src/pages/docs/getting-started/testsigma-sample-apps.md

     - [Sample APK Application](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/appdebug.apk)

-*For more information on uploading mobile apps for testing, refer to [Upload Android and iOS apps](https://testsigma.com/docs/uploads/upload-apps/).*
+*For more information on uploading mobile apps for testing, refer to [upload android and iOS apps](https://testsigma.com/docs/uploads/upload-apps/).*

 3. Use the following link for practicing API testing: